 Rarely, oral mucosal melanoma is more likely than other mouth malignancies to invade tissues locally and spread to other parts of the body.
 On the upper jaw's oral mucosa, it is four times more prevalent, usually on the palate or alveolar gingiva.
 According to research by Ivanov et al. [32] on medical students' attitudes and knowledge about sun protection practices and skin cancer.
 Two-thirds (67.8%) of participants correctly recognized basal cell carcinoma as the most frequent kind of skin cancer, reflecting the students' broad knowledge of the disease.
 In our study, the statement "Malignant melanoma ranks third among skin cancers with a rate of 3%" was statistically significantly different for each grade in terms of participation rate (P = 0.000).
-The third-grade participation rate (P = 0.035), and the fourth-grade participation rate was significantly lower than the fifth-grade participation rate (P = 0.035), and the fourth-grade participation rate was significantly lower than the fifth-grade participation rate (P = 0.035), and the fourth-grade participation rate was significantly lower than the fifth-grade participation rate (P = 0.035), and the fourth-grade participation rate was significantly lower than the fifth-grade participation rate (P = 0.035).
+The third-grade participation rate (24.73%) was substantially lower than the fourth-grade participation rate (42.19%) to the question (P = 0.035), and the fourth-grade participation rate was significantly lower than the fifth-grade participation rate (63.89%) (P = 0.014).

 According to a different study on skin cancer among medical students by Patel et al. [33], women were much more likely than men to participate (85.8%) in the statement that "sun exposure is the most important risk factor causing skin cancer," and they also used sunscreen more frequently than men.
 According to survey research by Ivanov et al. [32], one-third of medical students (33.1%) said they usually or always wore sunscreen when they were outside.
 According to this study, there was a difference in sunscreen use between male and female students, with female students using sunscreen at a higher rate (43.8%) than male students (21.1%) (P = 0.022).
-In line with these findings, women in our survey answered the question, "Do you think that sunscreen should be used to prevent malignant melanoma?" at a considerably greater rate (63.64%) than males (33.33%) (P = 0.000).
+In line with these findings, women in our survey answered the question, "Do you think that sunscreen should be used to prevent malignant melanoma?" at a considerably greater rate (63.64%) than males (33.33%) (P = 0,000).
 Numerous survey studies that assessed medical students' sun protection practices also supported the findings [34-36].
 These findings could be connected to the fact that men are more likely than women to develop malignant melanoma [2, 3, 6, 7, 14, 21-24, 26-28]

 According to a survey research on melanoma awareness among medical students by Kalil et al. [37], senior students were more likely than first-year students to correctly identify the areas where malignant melanoma is more prevalent.
 However, when asked where melanoma is most commonly seen, it was found that 24.59% of final-year students and 79.66% of first-year students were unable to identify the right response.
-Third-grade students' accurate response rate (6.82%) was substantially lower in our study than that of fourth and fifth grades (22.03%) and (22.03%) and (23.03%) respectively; (23.03%) and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%) of first-year students and (23.03%)

-senior students in the Kalil et al. [37] survey research had accurate knowledge.
+Third-grade students' accurate response rate (6.82%) was substantially lower in our study than that of fourth and fifth grades (22.03% and 37.50%, respectively; P1 = 0.007 and P2 = 0.000).
+30.51% of first-year students and 97.54% of senior students in the Kalil et al. [37] survey research had accurate knowledge.
 According to our research, when asked to "State the clinical features of primary oral melanoma lesion," fourth graders' correct response rate (45.31%) was substantially lower than that of fifth graders (73.61%) (P1 = 0.03 and P2 = 0.001).
-Additionally, according to the authors, 97.54% of senior students and 30.51% of first-year students obtained the right answers.
+Additionally, according to the authors, 97.54% of senior students and 30.51% of first-year students due the right answers.
 Similarly, when asked to "State the clinical features of primary oral melanoma lesion," fourth graders' accurate response rate (45.31%) was substantially lower than that of fifth graders (73.61%) in our research (P1 = 0.03 and P2 = 0.001).